2024 Pacific hurricane season: Hurricane John

 On September 21, an area of low pressure producing disorganized showers and thunderstorms formed off the coast of southern Mexico.
 The system became better organized the following day and attained a closed surface circulation, resulting in the formation of Tropical Depression TenE on the afternoon of September 22, about 175 mi (280 km) south of Punta Maldonado, Guerrero.
 The system continued to develop that night, and strengthened into Tropical Storm John at 06:00 UTC the following morning.
 While moving slowly to the north-northeast on September 23, caught in the southwesterly flow associated with the monsoon trough near Central America, John commenced to rapidly intensify.
 It became a Category 1 hurricane at 17:45 UTC that same day, and then, just nine hours later, reached Category 3 major hurricane intensity with sustained winds of 105 kn.
 It was at that intensity that John made landfall, about 25 mi northwest of Punta Maldonado at 03:20 UTC on September 24.
 John rapidly weakened inland, with its winds falling to tropical storm strength about 12 hours later.

 Early in the afternoon of that same day, satellite images and surface observations showed that John had degenerated into a remnant low.
 They also showed that an elongated trough partly associated with John's remnants appeared to be forming off the coast of southern and southwestern Mexico amid conditions conducive to new tropical development.
 The trough produced a large area of shower and thunderstorm activity, and began showing signs of organization on September 25.
 By 15:00 UTC, John reformed into a tropical storm.
 John re-intensified as it moved very close to the southwestern Mexican coast, and became a hurricane for the second time at 12:00 UTC on September 26.
 Continued interaction with land caused John to weaken back to a tropical storm, and it made landfall for a second and final time at 18:00 UTC on September 27.
 John's surface center dissipated shortly thereafter.

 John caused extreme flooding across southern Mexico that killed twenty-nine people across three states.
 The president of the Acapulco Chamber of Commerce, Services and Tourism, Alejandro Martínez Sidney, stated that losses from John in Guerrero were estimated to be between $1-1.5 billion pesos (US$51.7-77.6 million).
-According to Gallagher Re, as of January 2025, damages for John are at USD$2.45 billion.
+According to Gallagher Re, as of January 2025, damages for John are at US$2.45 billion.